-- The psychology and biography of the author. - The religious, moral, or political value of literature. - The symbolism in literature. - ❖ Formalism strives to force literary or artwork to stand on its own - people (i.e., author, reader) are not important - the Formalists rejected traditional definitions of literature.
-They had a deep-seated distrust of psychology. - ❖ They rejected the theories that locate literary meaning in the poet rather than the poem - the theories that invoke a "faculty of mind" conducive to poetic creation. - They had little use for all the talk about "intuition," "imagination," "genius," and the like.
+- the Formalists rejected traditional definitions of literature.
+They had a deep-seated distrust of psychology. - ❖ They rejected the theories that locate literary meaning in the poet rather than the poem the theories that invoke a "faculty of mind" conducive to poetic creation. - They had little use for all the talk about "intuition," "imagination," "genius," and the like.